mlange-42/go-ecs-benchmarks/docs/README-template.md

 For each benchmark, the left plot panel and the table show the time spent per entity, while the right panel shows the total time.

+Note that the Y axis has logarithmic scale in all plots.
+So doubled bar or line height is not doubled time!

 All components used in the benchmarks have two `float64` fields.

 ### Query